MrMoose/DTrackPlugin/README.md

 2. Add the `IDTrackInterface` to your actor.
 Implementing this interface will allow you to react to the different kinds of tracking data coming in.
 3. Implement the desired events on the interface as you choose

+All translations and rotations coming in on the interface will already be tranlated in Unreal's default coordinate system und use cm as units.
+In order for this to work correctly the component must know about the room calibration (coordinate system) setting in your DTrack system.
+The property "DTrack Room Calibration" offers 3 common default settings from which you can choose.

+* Normal - Right handed with Z is up and X is front
+* Adapted - Right handed with Z as up and Y as front
+* Powerwall - Right handed with Y as up

+Your tracking data will be treated according to this setting so it must correspond to your room calibration.

 ### Native C++
 In order to make your project depend on the plugin you may have to add the following to your module's `build.cs` script: